Apply the screening standards

 All screening standards must be applied equitably and consistently.
-Do not lower the standards and do not skip steps.
-It is the nature of the position not the nature of the person holding the position which determines the standard.
-It is the responsibility of the organizational leadership (Bishop, Churchwardens, Director, Incumbent, Priest-in-Charge) to ensure that screening standards are implemented in the parish or organization.
+Don’t lower the standards, and don’t skip steps.
+It’s the nature of the position, not the nature of the person holding it, that determines the standard.
+The organizational leadership (bishop, churchwardens, director, incumbent, priest-in-charge) is responsible for making sure screening standards are implemented in the parish or organization.

 To make the selection decision:

 - List the screening standards and where concerns were raised, if any.